showyourwork/showyourwork/docs/config.rst

 **Type:** ``bool``

-**Description:** Makes all margin_icons black, this will override and custom colors.
+**Description:** Makes all margin_icons black, this will override any custom colors.

 **Required:** no